- Search The Registry

 *Jack Greenberg was born on this date in 1924.
-He was a white-American Jewish attorney and legal scholar.
+He was a white Jewish-American attorney and legal scholar.
 Jack Greenberg was born into a Jewish family in Brooklyn, New York.

-During World War II, Greenberg served in the United States Navy and fought at Okinawa and Iwo Jima.
+Greenberg served in the United States Navy during World War II and fought at Okinawa and Iwo Jima.
 He commanded a landing craft in the invasion of Iheya Shima, one of the final campaigns of the war.
-During his service, he was disturbed by racial prejudice he perceived in the Navy and was threatened with a court martial for shouting at a superior officer in defense of a Black crewman that he felt was being mistreated.
+During his service, he was disturbed by the racial prejudice he perceived in the Navy and was threatened with a court-martial for shouting at a superior officer in defense of a Black crewman that he felt was being mistreated.

-Greenberg left LDF in 1984 and received his LL.D. from Columbia Law in 1984 where he became a professor and Vice Dean.
-He served as Dean of Columbia College from 1989 to 1993 and was Alphonse Fletcher Jr. Professor of Law Emeritus.
-His teaching interests included constitutional law, civil rights, and human rights law, civil procedure, "Kafka and the Law", and South Africa's post-apartheid constitution.
-He was also a distinguished visiting professor at University of Tokyo Faculty of Law in 1993-94 and at St. Louis University Law School in 1994, and a visiting professor at Lewis and Clark Law School in 1994 and 1996.
+Greenberg left LDF in 1984 and received his LL.D. from Columbia Law in 1984, where he became a professor and Vice-Dean.
+He served as Dean of Columbia College from 1989 to 1993 and was Alphonse Fletcher Jr.'s Professor of Law Emeritus.
+His teaching interests included constitutional law, civil rights and human rights law, civil procedure, "Kafka and the Law," and South Africa's post-apartheid constitution.
+He was also a distinguished visiting professor at the University of Tokyo Faculty of Law in 1993-94 and St. Louis University Law School in 1994, and a visiting professor at Lewis and Clark Law School in 1994 and 1996.